BeyondTheClouds/enoslib/docs/index.rst

 Welcome to EnOSlib's documentation!
 ===================================

-EnOSlib helps you deploy complex applications on various platforms.
+EnOSlib helps you deploy applications on various platforms.

 It targets role based deployments and allows you to describe your operations using tasks.

 .. hint ::